This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 How does it work?

-How do I take Canesten?
+How do I use Canesten?

-However, a general guide for applying the different forms of Canesten is as follows:
+A general guide for applying the different forms of Canesten is as follows:

-External Cream
+External cream

-Whilst thrush affects men and women slightly differently, the external cream is used in the same way for all genders.
+Whilst thrush affects men and women slightly differently, the external clotrimazole cream is used in the same way for all genders.

-3. Do not apply internally.
+3. Do not apply the cream internally.

 You will be provided with an applicator to ease the process of inserting the treatment.
 These work similarly to tampon applicators and are easy to use.